 How does someone join Our Saviour’s Lutheran Church?

-Baptized adults who wish to become members of Our Saviour's are invited to attend one of the three New Member Orientations held each year.
-We encourage everyone to participate in this informal class so they know where Our Saviour's stands on important issues, get a good introduction or review of the basics, and have opportunities to ask questions.
+Baptized adults who wish to become members of Our Saviour’s are invited to attend one of the three New Member Orientations held each year.
+We encourage everyone to participate in this informal class so they know where Our Saviour’s stands on important issues, get a good introduction or review of the basics, and have the opportunity to ask questions.
 If you are a member of a Lutheran church somewhere else, this requires a letter of transfer.
 If you were confirmed in a Lutheran church but your membership is not current, we will include you by reaffirmation.
 If you have never been confirmed in a Lutheran church, you are required to attend the New Member Orientation.

 Find out more about membership at Become a Member.